gVallverdu/myScripts/VASP/README.rst

     containing only the spin up density and one other containing only spin down density.

-makeCL.py
+makeCL.py / readCL.py
-    Python script in order to setup a series of corelevel calculations.
+    Python scripts in order to setup a series of corelevel calculations and read the results.

 bandstructure.py
     Python script which relies on pymatgen in order to plot band structure diagram.

+kpoints.job / ana_kpoints.py (and kspacing)
+    Bash and python scripts in order to run VASP calculations for a series of k-points grid using either a cubic grid or using KSPACING VASP keywords.
+The python script export the results.

+encut.job
+    Bash script to run a series of VASP calculations for various ENCUT values.

+runU.py / readU.py
+    Python scripts in order to run and extract data from a series of VASP calculations for various U values (DFT+U formalism).